samwisekind/discord-bot-wow-status/README.md

 Features of the bot include:

-* Monitors a realm and posts messages when the status of the realm changes (i.e. when the realm goes down or comes back up, useful for weekly maintenance)
+* Monitors a realm and posts messages when the status of the realm changes (i.e. online/offline, useful for weekly maintenance)
-* Posts a message when daily quests and weekly raids reset (based on US reset time)
+* Posts a message when daily quests and weekly raids reset

 More features will be added when the APIs relating to features being introduced in _Shadowlands_ are released.